Zhang Yufeng: Later life

 After the end of Cultural Revolution, she left Zhongnanhai and was transferred to the First Historical Archives of China.
 Later, she was transferred back to the Ministry of Railways due to personal wishes.
 Now, she is mainly engaged in the study of Mao Zedong's collection of books.
 She has compiled 24 volumes of "Mao Zedong's Collection".

-In 2004, Zhang disclosed some details of Mao Zedong's final years to the Central Committee of the Communist Party of China.
+In 2004, Zhang disclosed some details of Mao Zedong's final years to the CCP Central Committee.

 In 2009, Zhang Yufeng's 800,000-word memoir "Remembering the Years by the Chairman", which took three years to complete, was reviewed by the Publicity Department of the Chinese Communist Party and Mao Zedong Thought Research Office for four months.
-It finally came to decision that the book is extremely unsuitable for publication.
+It finally came to decision that the book was unsuitable for publication.
 The book was also strongly opposed by Mao Zedong's daughter and grand-nephew, who claimed that the content was detrimental to the image of Mao, and willing to buy out the copyright and prevent publication.

 On 9 September 2016, on the 40th anniversary of Mao Zedong's death, Zhang Yufeng and her husband paid respects to Mao at his mausoleum.
 The couple reunited with Mao's son-in-law Wang Jingqing, daughter Li Na and grandson Mao Xinyu.

 Currently, Zhang together with Li Na, owns the restaurant Mao Jia Tai ('Dishes from the Mao Family Menu').